New statistic plugin

 This new plugin allows to format numbers and currency according to a specific locale.

-numToStr will converts a number (with grouping) to string.
+numToStr will convert a number (with grouping) to a string.

-nogrpToStr only affects the decimal place, so it doesn’t adds the thousand separator.
+nogrpToStr only affects the decimal place, so it doesn’t add the thousand separator.

 currToStr also adds the currency sign according to the locale.

 It’s also possible to define the currency sign based on the sign but for that it must be defined the locale.